 “Reason I’m late for class?
 Well, you know, there was a strange cat in our barn this morning, and I stepped in its poop.
 Therefore, I first had to clean my shoes before I could go to school.
 That’s the reason, ma’am.
 Really!”
-A similar pretext was made by a bunch of Frisian seamen in the year 1040, by a bunch of Frisians who said they had sailed to the North Pole, saw world’s end, and escaped many great dangers, and even saw World’s End.
+A similar pretext was made by a bunch of Frisian seamen in the year 1040, by a bunch of Frisians who said they had sailed to the North Pole, escaped many great dangers, and even saw World’s End.
 It is a story of bribe and prejudice.

-Below the English translation of this thousand year old lie recorded by magister Adam of Bremen (originally the town of Bremen was called Bremum) in his Gesta Hammaburgensis ecclesiae pontificum ‘Deeds of bishops of the Hamburg church’ written in ca. 1075.
+Below the English translation of this thousand year old lie recorded by magister Adam of Bremum (originally the city of Bremen was called Bremum) in his Gesta Hammaburgensis ecclesiae pontificum ‘deeds of bishops of the Hamburg Church’ written circa 1075.
 Magister Adam came from the Margravate of Meissen.
-He was a chronicler connected to the church of Bremen.
+He was a chronicler connected to the church of Bremum.
 Why this context is important, will become clear after reading this post.

-But also a warning before reading: this text is not suitable for underage because of violent scenes.
+But also a warning before reading: this text is not suitable for underage because of violent and near psychedelic scenes.